Some Warm Fuzzy Thoughts From A Therapist Because We All Need It Right About Now

 After spending the weekend in semi-isolation and reflection, I want to send you all my heartfelt wishes for your physical and psychological health and provide some reassurance and strategies to manage this challenging, difficult time.
 You’ve already been inundated with practical measures, so I will try not to be redundant but instead just address and hopefully alleviate some of the psychological distress and emotionality inherent in a pandemic of this proportion.

 It’s totally ok to feel whatever you’re feeling, so express your feelings in healthy and constructive ways.
-This is truly traumatic, but you can talk, write and exercise, and when you acknowledge uncomfortable feelings without judgement it is easier to release them.
-Just breathe and let them go like air flowing out with each exhale.
+This is truly traumatic, but you can talk, write and exercise, and when you acknowledge uncomfortable feelings without judgment it is easier to release them.
+Just breathe and let them go like air flowing out and away from you with each exhale.

-In order to stay calm in the face of chaos, acceptance of what one can and cannot do (i.e., the serenity prayer ) helps to put things in perspective.
+In order to stay calm in the face of chaos, acceptance of what one can and cannot do (e.g., The Serenity Prayer ) helps to put things in perspective.
 Things will likely get worse before they get better, but this too shall pass.

 You are probably already doing what you can to be cautious, make plans, and prepare, but please protect yourself not only from the virus, but from sources of unnecessary fear, including sensationalized and subjective “news” or media coverage.

 Although we may be more isolated physically than we are used to, we are lucky to be able to maintain contact through the many modes available via current technology and will likely have more time than usual to do so!
 Keep in touch with those you love and remind yourself we’re all in this together and we share our mutual desire to stay safe and to have this experience be behind us instead of present in all our lives.